lukfel/ng-scaffold/projects/scaffold/README.md

 ```

 ### SnackbarService
-This service provides basic methods to display a simple snackbar with or without an action.
+Provides basic methods to display simple snackbar notifications with or without actions.

 ```ts
 import { SnackbarService } from '@lukfel/scaffold';